InezPereira/academic-kickstart/content/post/tools-for-online-events/index.md

 - #q_and_a: this channel was extensively used to follow up on discussions held during the webinar and also provided an opportunity for attendees to ask further questions.
-- #resources: to refer to journal articles, books, videos, slides, links to open source software packages... some speakers provided even extensive reading lists!
+- #resources: to refer to journal articles, books, videos, slides, links to open source software packages... some speakers even provided extensive reading lists!
 - #tutorial_helpdesk: support was provided via this channel for the tutorials involving installation of software.
 - #zoom: to discuss technical issues related to zoom.
-Attendees would use this channel to report technical issues during the webinar (and sometimes even propose solutions).
+Attendees would use this channel to report issues during the webinar (and sometimes even propose solutions).
 - #job_postings: self-descriptive 🙃
 - #social: a space where attendees could introduce themselves and start discussions